 B. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1 or 2 individual steps from the script above.

+It’s difficult to point out 1 or 2 most important individual steps from the script.

 If answered, your answers to C and D will become interview-style shots, which may be incorporated into the script after the relevant step in the protocol.
 Authors will memorize the statements and then deliver them on camera.